 A: Making changes to what you eat and how you travel can result in significant changes to your carbon footprint.
+Of course, there are steps you can take to be more energy efficient at home and at work, too.
 Considering the impacts of the products that you buy could also be effective.
 Please see all of our Act pages for great ideas about how to reduce your carbon footprint.

 Q: How do I know the impact of different actions that I take?

 A: There are a lot of ways to measure the impacts of your actions.
 For example, you may find that you are taking out less garbage because you are buying products with less packaging, recycling more and composting.
 You can track how much gasoline you are buying.
 If you reduce the amount of gas that you buy by a gallon per week, you will reduce your carbon emissions by a about a 1,000 pounds per year.
 Review your water bills and electric bills over time and look at the trends.
 If you reduce your usage, you will save money and you’ll have a positive impact.

 There are a lot of free online calculators that can help you estimate your carbon footprint.
 The UC Berkeley CoolClimate Network provides an example.
 Some calculators are associated with organizations that sell carbon offsets.

 Q: How do you start a conversation about sustainability?

 A: There are many ways to start conversations about sustainability.
 The best way to start a specific conversation will depend on the circumstances and who is participating in the discussion.

 One way to start a conversation is to ask a question and to let the answer you get lead you to the next question to ask.
 You can start by asking about what someone does for fun or what are their interests.
 See if they already consider the environment or sustainability iin what they do.
 Compliment them from what they are doing that is consistent with sustainability principles.
 You might consider asking about concerns that they have which could relate to any aspect of social, economic or environmental sustainability.